 Financial Assistance for MPN Patients

 MPN patients can face financial hardships in addition to, or because of their diagnosis of ET, PV or MF.
 From the impact of having less energy to work full time, to wanting or needing to hire help with household tasks, to the high cost of copays or insurance, it can have a great financial toll on a person living with an MPN.
-While the MPN Research Foundation does not have a program to assist with expenses, there are several organizations linked below that can help patients cover the costs of treatment.
+While the Foundation does not have a program to assist with expenses, there are several organizations linked below that can help patients cover the costs of treatment.

 The Leukemia Lymphoma Society (LLS) offers assistance to patients with blood cancers, including patients with myeloproliferative disorders.
 They make available Financial Aid for patients in active treatment, Co-Pay assistance, Education, Family Support Groups.
 Applications are available in English and Spanish.